-Section 47 - Article 4 - Procedures.
-Section 4.4.5 (h) is hereby amended as follows:
+Section 64 - Article 4 - Procedures.
+Section 4.4.5 (h) is hereby amended add subsection (1), renumber the subsections and to read as follows:

 Notwithstanding, the following shall constitute a major modification to a district-specific plan and/or the approved conditional zoning district and will require the filing of an application for approval of the major modification.